TUM-DSE/morphos/README.md

-# Network Function Virtualization with UniBPF
+# Network Function Virtualization with MorphOS

-This repository contains the source code and implementation of a framework that integrates eBPF into Unikernel-based Virtual Network Functions (VNFs) for my Bachelor thesis **Network Function Virtualization with UniBPF**.
+This repository contains the source code and implementation of a framework that integrates eBPF into Unikernel-based Virtual Network Functions (VNFs).

 The project leverages the Click Modular Router and eBPF to enhance packet processing flexibility, providing a secure and dynamic alternative to traditional VNFs.
 Key features include live reconfigurability without downtime and state retention, and decoupled eBPF verification for secure JIT compilation.